 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

 This shady boulevard is canopied in trees and punctuated by three lovely fountains.
-On either side, buildings like the Hôtel des Villiers and the Hôtel d'Arbod Jouques stand regally while open-air cafés like Les Deux Garcons spill out on the streets.
-The atmosphere here, on this crossroads of the Quartier Mazarin (or new town) and Villa comtale (old town), is irrepressibly cheery and chic.
+You can take a stroll down the street while admiring the regal buildings that flank its edges, including the Hôtel des Villiers and the Hôtel d'Arbod Jouques.
+Open-air cafes like Les Deux Garçons and a variety of market vendors also rest along this popular pedestrian corridor.
+The atmosphere here, on this crossroads of the Quartier Mazarin (or new town) and Villa comtale (old town), is cheery and chic.

-Fun fact: the street is named after the 18th-century Count of Mirabeau, who was known for his extreme ugliness and his scandalous behavior (before his marriage, his carriage was seen outside of his fiancée’s home all night long).
+Fun fact: The street is named after the 18th-century Count of Mirabeau, who was known for his less than attractive looks and his scandalous behavior (before his marriage, his carriage was seen outside of his fiancee's home all night long).

 - 4.0-star Hotel Class